 Do eggs increase the risk of type 2 diabetes (T2D)?

 A pooled analysis of nine US cohorts says that consumption of 2 or more eggs per week was associated with an elevated risk of T2D, whereas infrequent consumption of eggs (up to 1 egg per week) was not related with T2D risk .

 Meta-analysis of fifteen Randomized Clinical Trials (RCTs) with a total of 748 participants shows that egg consumption has no significant effects on systolic and diastolic blood pressure in adults.
 However, high-quality RCTs with longer durations are needed to further confirm the effects of egg consumption on blood pressure .

 Do eggs increase the risk of cancer?

 One study investigating the effect of cholesterol on the risk of various types of cancer found that cholesterol intake increased the risk of stomach, colon, rectal, pancreas, lung, breast, kidney, bladder, and non-Hodgkin’s lymphoma .

 Considering that one egg on average contains about 186 mg of cholesterol, and the desired daily allowance for adults is up to 200 mg (more than 240 mg is considered high cholesterol), then according to the results of the study , the risk of developing cancer increases if you eat more than 2 eggs per day (excluding other sources of cholesterol such as meat, shrimp, etc.).

-Another meta-analyses says that eating ≥2 and ≤5 eggs per week increases the risk of developing breast cancer .
+Another meta-analysis says that eating ≥2 and ≤5 eggs per week increases the risk of developing breast cancer .

 A pooled analysis of 15 prospective cohort studies examining the effect of processed and unprocessed meat, poultry, seafood, eggs on prostate cancer suggests that eating more than 3 eggs per week (compared to eating less than 1 egg per week) increased the risk of developing prostate cancer .